Why did I choose To Use A Meal Kit Delivery Service?

 A recipe meal kit delivery service such as

-You can have your box of food delivered to your office in Paris, your friend’s house, or somewhere else of your choosing, anywhere in France.
+If you’re in France, you can have your box of ingredients delivered to your office in Paris, your friend’s house, or anywhere else in France.
+I sometimes use my account to send my two sons food.

-Out of all the meal delivery services on this list, Hello Fresh is the only service I know of that operates in multiple countries.
+Out of all the meal delivery services on this list, Hello Fresh is the only service, that I know of, that operates in multiple countries.
 Fourteen so far across three continents.

 Pros And Cons Of Meal Kit Delivery Services